 On completion of the course, the student should be able to:

-review how the climate can vary on time scales from years up to hundreds of million years (paleoclimatology)
+review how the climate can vary on time scales from years up to hundreds of million years (paleoclimatology),

-use basic knowledge in meteorology to understand climate variability and change
+use basic knowledge in meteorology to understand climate variability and change,

-describe the methods used in paleoclimatology
+explain the methods used in paleoclimatology,

-review methods used to investigate/predict future climate
+review methods used to investigate/predict future climate.

 Introduction to the large-scale thermodynamics and dynamics of the climate system.
 Methods used in paleoclimatology such as analysis of ice cores, sediment samples and tree rings.
 Factors driving climate variability on multiple scales, such as orbital variations, plate tectonics, volcanic activity, greenhouse gases, climate modes of variability and feedbacks.
 Climate modelling and projections of future climates.